 Four-season tents also have less mesh (to increase warm) but have strategically placed vents to allow for airflow and moisture management.

 A four-season tent is a bit of a misnomer because you wouldn’t use it in the late spring, summer or early autumn.
 You also don’t always need a four-season tent in the winter.

 For example, in most of Ontario, a high-quality three-season tent is sufficient for the winter.
 This is because there typically isn’t high wind or extremely heavy snowfall.

 If you’re camping in the mountains, however, you definitely need a winter tent.

 Vent your tent.
-Although this may seem counter intuitive, you want to maintain some airflow through your tent, especially when winter camping.
-This is because your breathe is warm and contains moisture.
+Although this may seem counterintuitive, you want to maintain some airflow through your tent, especially when winter camping.
+This is because your breath is warm and contains moisture.
 When the warm moisture hits the cold tent walls, it condenses.
 If it’s cold enough, this condensation will freeze.